Bert Diaries: Emilia Ridderfjell

 Emilia Ridderfjell is a girl who Bert falls in love with in October in the 7th grade.
-She's interested in horses and schools, and takes singing classes.
-Her parents are medical doctors.
+She's performing well att school, has good a behaviour, and her parents are medical doctors.
 On 1 March in the 8th grade, Emilia breaks up with Bert.
 While Emilia has been a classmate of Bert since starting the 1st grade, Bert doesn't discover her until he falls in love with her, almost 6 and half year later.
 Before, she has just been a name on a paper, and a schooldesk in the classroom, except when Bert says "–Sorry" to her in the 3rd grade for accidentally smashing a table tennis ball hitting her dental braces, knocking them out.
 In Berts bravader, Bert states that liking her is not without social risk (something Bert is always very keenly aware of), since most guys in his class consider her being a wimpish type for having good grades, fine manners and ironed clothes.

-She also appears in the Bert comics, where she has a quicker temper, and two cousins, one is named Lovisa from Gothenburg who Bert doesn't know when she arrives by train making Bert confused, and another cousin named Antonia Ridderfjell.
+She also appears in the Bert comics, and two cousins, one is named Lovisa from Gothenburg, and another cousin named Antonia Ridderfjell.